lersonjean/cyber-notes/content/CCNA/CCNA – Chapter 01.md

 <details>
 <summary>6.
 What is the main difference between a Local Area Network (LAN) and a Wide Area Network (WAN)?</summary>
-A [[LAN]] covers a small area and is owned/managed by one organisation; a [[WAN]] spans large areas, interconnecting multiple LANs, and is typically provisioned via service providers.
+A <strong>LAN</strong> covers a small area and is owned/managed by one organisation; a <strong>WAN</strong> spans large areas, interconnecting multiple LANs, and is typically provisioned via service providers.
 </details>

 <details>